1. Thinking About Becoming a JV

 What is the AmeriCorps living allowance?

 The AmeriCorps living allowance is an amount of money set by the Corporation for National and Community Service (CNCS) that full-time AmeriCorps members receive during their year of service.
-The living allowance for the 2015-16 service year is $12,530.
+The current living allowance for the is $12,630.

 What is the living allowance used for?